Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Experimental Results

 \subsection{Benchmarking the proposed EmoNet on Single Subject Emotion}

-To demonstrate the effectiveness of the proposed EmoNet on recognizing facial expression on single object, we use AffectNet dataset \citep{Mollahosseini2018affectnet} to benchmark the proposed network and make comparison against other state-of-the-art work including: AlexNet (reported baseline) \citep{krizhevsky2012imagenet}, ResNet-18 \citep{he2016deep}, ResNet-34 \citep{he2016deep}, ResNet-101 \citep{he2016deep}, DenseNet-121 \citep{huang2017densely}, MobileNetV1 \citep{Howard-MobileNet}, MobileFaceNet \citep{chen2018MobileFaceNets}, etc. AffectNet database is organized in such a way that there are 415,000 images for training and 5,500 images for validation.
+To demonstrate the effectiveness of the proposed EmoNet on recognizing facial expression on a single object, we use AffectNet dataset \citep{Mollahosseini2018affectnet} to benchmark the proposed network and make a comparison against other state-of-the-art including: AlexNet (reported baseline) \citep{krizhevsky2012imagenet}, ResNet-18 \citep{he2016deep}, ResNet-34 \citep{he2016deep}, ResNet-101 \citep{he2016deep}, DenseNet-121 \citep{huang2017densely}, MobileNetV1 \citep{Howard-MobileNet}, MobileFaceNet \citep{chen2018MobileFaceNets}, etc. AffectNet database is organized in such a way that there are 415,000 images for training and 5,500 images for validation.
 All the images are manually annotated with seven facial expression categories.
-However, the training set of this database is highly imbalanced, for example, ``happy" class has about 100K images whereas some other classes like fear or disgust, only has few thousand images.
+However, the training set of this database is highly imbalanced, for example, the ``happy" class has about 100K images whereas some other classes like fear or disgust, only have few thousand images.
 Fig. \ref{fig:network_comparison} shows the performance of our proposed EmoNet compared against other networks on the AffectNet database.
-While EmoNet gives highly accurate recognizing emotion, it's model size remains small ($<10$MB).
+While EmoNet gives highly accurate recognizing emotion, its model size remains small ($<10$MB).
+Similarly, we split our GECV-SingleImg into 64,000 images for training and 16,000 images for validation and compare our EmoNet with other networks on our GEVC-SingleImg validation set as shown in Fig. \ref{fig:network_comparison}.